-Born in Coventry in 1972 to her father, an engineer and musician; and her mother, a writer.
+Born in Coventry in 1972 to her father, an engineer and musician; and her mother, a spiritualist and automatic writer.
 Sarra grew up in a small hosiery town where her formative years were spent playing in wild habitats, blackberry fields, cow ponds and brooks near where she lived.
 Together with other local children; she had free access to the natural world.

-In the early 1980’s, Sarra’s father brought home a Spectrum computer on which she and her brother spent many days producing simple motion graphics using ‘basic’.
+In the early 1980’s, Sarra’s father brought home a Spectrum computer on which she and her brother spent many days producing simple motion graphics coding in ‘basic’.
 She also became interested in adventure games such as The Hobbit.
 Borrowing Tolkien’s book from the local library she drew maps and compiled a list of action words to solve this epic adventure game… But that was another story.

 In these early years, Sarra produced puppets, props and sets for stop motion Animation.
 She also trained in 3D CGI Animation and became interested in the sense of ‘disconnection’ she experienced when using CGI tools.

-The practice-based research activity has produced a large body of work that is applicable to the fields of contemporary 3D animation, Visual Communication, HCI and Interaction Design.
+Sarra’s practice-based research activity produced a large body of art work that is applicable theoretically within the fields of contemporary 3D animation, Visual Communication, HCI and Interaction Design.
 Sarra’s experimental work has been screened in Birmingham, London, Hangzou, China and Los Angeles, USA.
+Extracts from this work can be viewed on this website.

-This personal work further explores the triangulation between art-ecology-technology.
-In this work, she tracks connections between climate change, mass migration and the Syrian conflict.
-In questioning the many aspects of human will, social cooperation and the ‘survival mind’; she hopes to further reveal what humans do when facing uncertainty in a quantum-physical, systemic, in-formational, computational and socially persuasive world.
+Recent projects track connections between climate change, mass migration, the Syrian conflict and natural resources.
+In this work, she explores the many aspects of human will, social cooperation and the ‘survival mind’ to reveal something about human behaviour when facing uncertainty in a quantum-physical, systemic, in-formational, computational, socially persuasive and unpredictable world.

 Sarra Hornby © 2005 – 2017 All Rights Reserved